Side-by-side comparison of a foundation jack vs a house support jack.

 Basements face unique pressures from surrounding soil and water, making them hotspots for foundation issues.
 Bowing or leaning basement walls are a serious sign that the external pressure is too much for your foundation to handle.
 You might also see horizontal or diagonal cracks appearing along the walls.
 Water intrusion is another critical problem, as moisture can weaken the soil supporting your home and even corrode existing metal support columns.
 If you notice any of these issues, a combination of basement waterproofing and structural supports may be necessary.
 Don’t wait for the problem to get worse; a free inspection can determine the best course of action.

-What Types of Support Jacks Are Available?
+A Guide to Different Types of House Support Jacks

 When you’re dealing with foundation issues, it’s important to know that not all support jacks are created equal.
 The type of jack needed for your home depends entirely on the specific problem you’re facing, whether it’s a bouncy floor or a settling foundation wall.
 Using the wrong tool can be ineffective or even cause more damage.
 Each support system is engineered for a different purpose, from providing targeted support in a crawl space to lifting an entire section of your home’s foundation.
 Understanding the main types will help you have a more informed conversation with a foundation specialist.

-Adjustable Steel Posts and Screw Jacks
+The Go-To Option: Adjustable Steel Posts

 Adjustable steel posts, sometimes called screw jacks, are heavy-duty supports designed to fix sagging floors and settling beams.
 You’ll most often find them used in crawl spaces where floor joists have started to weaken or sink over time.
 These aren’t the temporary jacks you might buy at a hardware store; they are permanent crawl space repair solutions.
 A professional team installs them on a solid footing and adjusts them to lift the floor back to its original position, providing durable, long-term support.
 They are an excellent, targeted solution for stabilizing the structure above your foundation.

-Helical Piers and Push Piers
+For Serious Support: Helical and Push Piers

 While adjustable posts support the floor system, helical and push piers are designed to support the foundation itself.
 These are deep foundation solutions used when the soil beneath your home can no longer bear its weight, causing it to sink or settle.
 Push piers are hydraulically driven into the ground until they reach stable soil, while helical piers are screwed into the ground like a giant corkscrew.
 In both cases, the weight of your home is transferred to these stable piers, which can then be used to lift the foundation.
 This type of foundation repair addresses the root cause of settlement.